 The location and size of scarring from a dog bite tend to be the biggest drivers behind the value of your case.
 Scars to the face are especially noticeable; most of your identity as a person is contained in the face.
 When scarring and deformity affect the face, the case’s value is usually higher.

 Yes.
 In Utah, you don’t need to show that the dog has a history of biting.
 You don’t even need to show that the dog is vicious or mean.

 In Utah, you have four years to file a lawsuit from the day of the dog attack.
 If you fail to file a lawsuit within the 4-year deadline, your claim is barred.

 Yes.
 Utah allows a jury to award general damages.

 It’s not easy to get awarded punitive damages.
 Punitive damages may be awarded if you show the dog owner was more than just negligent.
-According to this Utah law for punitive damages, you must show “by clear and convincing evidence that the acts or omissions of the [dog owner] are the results of willful and malicious or intentionally fraudulent conduct or conduct that manifests a knowing and reckless indifference toward, and a disregard of, the rights of others.”
+According to this Utah law for punitive damages, you must show “by clear and convincing evidence that the acts or omissions of the dog owner are the results of willful and malicious or intentionally fraudulent conduct or conduct that manifests a knowing and reckless indifference toward, and a disregard of, the rights of others.”

 Yes, you can sue another dog owner when the attacking dog injures or kills your dog.

-There is one exception: if your dog goes onto the dog owner’s property uninvited, and the attacking dog is within a fence or enclosure, then the attacking dog is not liable for injury or death to your dog.
+There is one exception: if your dog goes onto the dog owner’s property uninvited, and the attacking dog is within a fence or enclosure, then the attacking dog is not liable for injury or death of your dog.

 Yes, you are required to report a dog bite.
 Failing to report can lead to a citation and fine.